waawaa/breakcyserver/README.md

 LoadDriver.exe /UNLOAD

 Another evasion technique to load the driver without the victim noticing could be by
-abusing normal procexp.exe features  (EDRs and XDRs might notice an unsigned EXE loading a driver and adding reg key)
+abusing normal procexp.exe features  (EDRs and XDRs might notice an unsigned EXE loading a driver and adding reg key, therefore this trick is very useful!)
 ```
 .\procexp64.exe -accepteula /t
 ```